 Students can apply for this opportunity if they’re a student in a publicly funded school in Ontario who

 EQAO celebrates student diversity across the province, and our approach to open dialogue welcomes all viewpoints.
 When selecting committee members, we ensure a diverse representation of students’ experiences and perspectives.
 We also look for students who demonstrate a passion for effecting change in their communities and who have a desire to make a difference—either through their actions or through their ideas.

-The Student Advisory Committee meets three times during the school year, either in person or virtually.
-The time spent on committee work will count toward volunteer hours, and EQAO will provide a letter to confirm students’ participation.
-Any expenses incurred in relation to students’ and chaperones’ travel and accommodations will be reimbursed by EQAO, in accordance with Government of Ontario directives.
+The Student Advisory Committee meets virtually three times during the school year.
+Members are required to complete small tasks between meetings.
+If travel is required, any expenses incurred in relation to students’ and chaperones’ travel and accommodations are reimbursed by EQAO, in accordance with Government of Ontario directives.